New and improved

-The original Oculus Quest was a great headset for its time, and Facebook improved it across the board when designing the Oculus Quest 2.
-The Oculus Quest 2 is lighter, more powerful, and more refined than its predecessor.
+The original Oculus Quest was a great headset for its time, but Facebook improved it across the board when designing the Oculus Quest 2.
+Now called the Meta Quest 2, the second version is lighter, more powerful, and more refined than its predecessor.

-But it's not just the hardware improvements that make it a better choice.
-Like any new console, the Oculus Quest 2 is getting exclusive games in the future, starting with Resident Evil 4 VR.
+And it's not just the hardware improvements that make it a better choice.
+Like any new console, the Oculus Quest 2 has exclusive games like Resident Evil 4 VR that are too graphically intensive to run on the original Quest.
 Additionally, Oculus has made significant improvements to the software experience since the Quest 2 launched in fall 2020, including upgrading the display to 120Hz and doubling the refresh rate on the external cameras for a better hand tracking experience.

 Oculus Quest 2 vs. Oculus Quest: Comparing the specs